 - The skin of the eggplants will be charred, and the inside will be soft and mushy.
 Insert a clean knife and check the doneness.
 If needed, add a few more minutes of cooking time.

-- Take the eggplants out from the oven and let them cool for a few minutes.
+- Take the eggplants out of the oven and let them cool for a few minutes.

 How To Make Baingan Bharta?